Cheapest Auto Insurance in St. Louis, Missouri (2025)

 J.D.
 Power data measures overall customer satisfaction and claims satisfaction based on a 1,000-point scale.

-American Family stands out for its high rate of customer satisfaction, with largely positive online consumer reviews and well below-average number of complaints on the NAIC Consumer Complaints Index.
-American Family offers car insurance policyholders 16 different discounts.
-The company has an excellent rating from AM Best for financial strength.
+American Family stands out for its high rate of customer satisfaction, with largely positive online consumer reviews and well below-average number of complaints on the NAIC Consumer Complaint Index.
+American Family offers car insurance policyholders 16 different discounts, and the company has an excellent rating from AM Best for financial strength.

 Pros